triton-inference-server/dali_backend/docs/development.md

 # Development checks

-The repository uses [pre-commit](https://pre-commit.com/) as a versioned runner for formatting and linting.
+The repository uses [pre-commit](https://pre-commit.com/) as a versioned runner for Python linting and Python/C++ formatting.
 Install the pinned runner in a virtual environment:

 ```shell
 python3.10 -m venv .venv